-Drones shut London Gatwick airport amid busy holiday period
+Travelers face chaos as drones shut London’s Gatwick airport

-LONDON (AP) - London’s Gatwick Airport remained shut during the busy holiday period Thursday while police and airport officials investigate reports that drones were flying in the area of the airfield.
+LONDON (AP) - Thousands of passengers were delayed, diverted or stuck on planes Thursday as the only runway at Britain’s Gatwick Airport remained closed into a second day after drones were spotted over the airfield.

-Passengers were advised to check the status of their flights before heading to the airport.
+The airport south of London - Britain’s second-busiest by passenger numbers - closed its runway Wednesday evening after two drones were spotted.
+It reopened briefly at about 3 a.m.
+Thursday, but shut 45 minutes later after further sightings.

 The airport said all incoming and outgoing flights were suspended.
+Passengers were advised to check the status of their flights before heading to the airport, where many slept on floors and formed long lines at information desks.

-Chris Woodroofe, Gatwick’s chief operating officer, told BBC radio that roughly 10,000 people had been affected by the shutdown.
+Chris Woodroofe, Gatwick’s chief operating officer, said that roughly 10,000 people had been affected by the shutdown by Thursday morning, including 2,000 whose planes were unable to take off from Gatwick, 2,000 stuck at their points of origin and 6,000 diverted to other airports in Britain and Europe.

-He said drones remained active in the area as late as 0700 GMT (2 a.m.
-EST) Thursday and that two drones had been seen crossing the perimeter fence and entering the runway area.

 Any problem at Gatwick causes a ripple effect throughout Britain and continental Europe, particularly during a holiday period when air traffic control systems are under strain.